Cairo film festival’s art director resigns amid controversy

-CAIRO (AP) — The controversial art director of Cairo’s international film festival has resigned amid calls for his removal because of past inflammatory posts on social media, the festival said.
+CAIRO (AP) — The art director of Cairo’s international film festival has resigned amid calls for his removal because of past inflammatory posts on social media, the festival said.

 The resignation of Egyptian film critic Ahmed Shawky was announced Tuesday in a statement by the festival’s advisory board.
 Shawky, who was acting artistic director of the 2019 festival, had been appointed artistic director of this year’s festival earlier this month.